codepath/android_guides/Using-Parcelable.md

         out.writeParcelable(mInfo, flags)
     }

+    // Using the `in` variable, we can retrieve the values that
+    // we originally wrote into the `Parcel`.
+This constructor is usually
+    // private so that only the `CREATOR` field can access. private MyParcelable(Parcel in) {
+        mData = in.readInt();
+        mName = in.readString();
+        mInfo = in.readParcelable(MySubParcelable.class.getClassLoader());
+    }

+    public MyParcelable() {
+        // Normal actions performed by class, since this is still a normal object!
+    }

+    // In the vast majority of cases you can simply return 0 for this.
+    // There are cases where you need to use the constant `CONTENTS_FILE_DESCRIPTOR`
+    // But this is out of scope of this tutorial
+    @Override
+    public int describeContents() {
+        return 0;
+    }

     // After implementing the `Parcelable` interface, we need to create the
     // `Parcelable.Creator<MyParcelable> CREATOR` constant for our class;
-    // Notice how it has our class as its type.
+    // Notice how it has our class specified as its type.
     public static final Parcelable.Creator<MyParcelable> CREATOR
             = new Parcelable.Creator<MyParcelable>() {

         // This simply calls our new constructor (typically private) and
         // passes along the unmarshalled `Parcel`, and then returns the new object!